dkoz/DarkRP-VendingMachine/readme.txt

 Installation:
 1) Drag the darkrpvendingmachine-master folder into your addons folder.
-2) Configure the vending machine in lua/darkrp_modules/vendingmachine to match your map and what you want.
-3) Restart your server and enjoy.
+2) Restart your server and enjoy.

 FAQ?